Filtered Fukaya categories: Preliminaries

 \subsection{Monotone Lagrangians}

 Let $(M,\omega)$ be a closed symplectic manifold, fixed for the rest of the paper.
 Let $L$ be a Lagrangian submanifold of $M$.
 The Maslov class of $L$ induces a map We say that $L$ is monotone if there is a positive constant $\tau>0$ such that where we see $\omega$ as a map on $\pi_2(M,L)$, and if $N_L\geq 2$ where $N_L$ generates the image of $\mu$ in $\Z$.
-We refer to $\tau$ as the monotonicity constant of $L$.\\ We will denote the standard Novikov field over $\Z_2$ as and by $\Lambda_0$ the positive Novikov field over $\Z_2$, that is Let $L$ be a monotone Lagrangian and assume in addition that it is closed.
-Then for a generic choice of $J$ the count of $J$-holomorphic discs with Maslov index equal to $2$ passing through a generic point $p\in L$ weighted by symplectic area is well-defined, and independent from $J$ and the point $p\in L$, and we denote it by $\mathbf{d}_L\in \Lambda_0$ (see \cite{Lazzarini2011RelativeCurves}).
-Let $\mathbf{d}\in \Lambda_0$, then we define $\lagmd(M,\omega)$, where the $m$ stands for monotone, as the set of closed, connected and monotone Lagrangians $L$ of $M$ with $\mathbf{d}_L=\mathbf{d}$.
+We refer to $\tau$ as the monotonicity constant of $L$.\\ We will denote the standard Novikov field over $\Z_2$ as and by $\Lambda_0$ the positive Novikov ring over $\Z_2$, that is Let $L$ be a monotone Lagrangian and assume in addition that it is closed.
+Then for a generic choice of almost complex structure $J$ on $M$ the count of $J$-holomorphic disks with boundary on $L$, Maslov index equal to $2$ and passing through a generic point $p\in L$ weighted by symplectic area is well-defined, and independent from the choice of $J$ and of the point $p\in L$.
+We denote this count by $\mathbf{d}_L\in \Lambda_0$ (see \cite{Lazzarini2011RelativeCurves}).
+Let $\mathbf{d}\in \Lambda_0$, then we define $\lagmd(M,\omega)$, where the $m$ stands for \textit{monotone}, as the set of closed, connected and monotone Lagrangians $L$ og $M$ with $\mathbf{d}_L=\mathbf{d}$.
 Note that if $\mathbf{d}\neq 0$ all Lagrangians in $\lagmd(M,\omega)$ share the same monotonicity constant.